bhishman-desai/note-taking-app/README.md

-# AWS Lambda Note Taking API
+# AWS Lambda Note Taking APP

 This project provides a serverless note-taking API built with AWS Lambda, DynamoDB, and S3.
 It allows users to perform CRUD operations on notes while logging each operation to an S3 bucket.